hiccius/OpenGL/01-basics/README.md

 </div>

 ### 7. A rainbow triangle
 In this example, a colour for each vertex is defined in the VBO.
 With the help of another attribute in the VAO, a triangle with different colours is drawn.
-This example proves how the vertex attributes are interpolated so each and every pixel out of the rasterizer can have an appropriate value.
+This example proves how the vertex attributes' values are interpolated so each and every pixel out of the rasterizer can have an appropriate value.

 <div align="center">
   <img src="images/07-rainbow_triangle.png" height="450"><br>